nijaru/qpdb/README.md

 **⚠️ EXPERIMENTAL - NOT READY FOR USE**

 This crate is in early development.
-Published to reserve the crate name only.
 Do not use in production or rely on any APIs - everything will change.

 **Version**: 0.0.1-alpha.1